-Málaga is a cute little city and in hindsight, we should have stayed here for more time… perhaps on arrival.
+Málaga is a cute little city and in hindsight, we should have stayed there for more time… perhaps on arrival.
 It has the history and charm of Sevilla and Granada, but with less busyness, bustle and tourist hounding.

 The food in Málaga was also pretty darn good, with plenty of European style outdoor coffee shops.
-In the old town we saw no Western chains but instead a fair number of Italian restaurants and tapas bars.
+In the old town, we saw no Western chains but instead a fair number of Italian restaurants and tapas bars.

-Málaga is one of the oldest cities in the world (770BC) and it’s name has slightly fluxed and changed to reflect which ruling culture was in control of the area at the time.
-To the Phoenicians the city was known as Malaka.
+Málaga is one of the oldest cities in the world (770BC) and its name has slightly fluxed and changed to reflect which ruling culture was in control of the area at the time.
+To the Phoenicians, the city was known as Malaka.
 To the Romans it was Malaca.
 The Arabs called it Mālaqah and ruled for 800 years until the Reconquista when the Spanish took back the city and changed the name to Málaga.